-Due consideration should be given to appropriate selection of the type of contract suited to the requirements of the organizational resources available in, and commitments to the project so that the levels of responsibility and supervision are properly defined in the hierarchy of project works.
+Due consideration should be given to appropriate selection of the type of contract suited to the requirements of the organizational resources available in, c) Implementation time Good planning, taking into account all factors and requirements including finance, authorities, work sequences, deliveries of long lead items, etc. are essential.

-iii) Implementation time

-Good planning, taking into account all factors and requirements including finance, authorities, work sequences, deliveries of long lead items, etc are essential.